-Financial Year This ends on the last day of December of each year intervals by the supervisory authorities in Luxembourg
+Financial year This ends on the last day of December of each year.

-Institutional Investor within the meaning of Article 174(2) of the Law of
+Institutional investor within the meaning of Article 174 (2) of the Law of 17 December supervisory authorities in Luxembourg.

-17 December 2010 and of the interpretation provided at regular receives subscription, redemption or conversion requests before a certain time, specified in respect of each sub-fund in the
+2010 and of the interpretation provided at regular intervals by the receives subscription, redemption or conversion requests before a certain time specified in respect of each sub-fund in the appendices to the Prospectus.